Ishtiaque-h/football-team-api/README.md

 A simple CRUD project built for a test at Scopic Software according to their requirements.
 This project uses Python, Django, Django Rest Framework for backend and SQLite as database to be able to run it anywhere.

-The initial project was created by them, hence the project structure was already defined.
+The initial project was created by Scopic, hence the project structure was already defined.
 The project was maintained in a platform provided by them named Codeaid.

 ## Features